Winter Activity Series – Winter Pups in the River Valley

 There are many spots in the river valley where your pup will enjoy the view as much as you do.
 Photo: Lisa Howatt

-While Hawrelak Park is not a dog-friendly park, you can park your car at Picnic Site 2 and take your pup on the trails surrounding the park, or even across the Buena Vista Footbridge.
-Crossing the footbridge takes you to the open and popular Buena Vista off-leash dog park as well, if you aren’t feeling up to trekking the trails.
+While Hawrelak Park is not dog-friendly, you can park your car at Picnic Site 2 and take your pup on the trails surrounding the park or across the Buena Vista Footbridge.
+Crossing the footbridge also takes you to the open and popular Buena Vista off-leash dog park if you aren’t feeling up to trekking the trails.

-One of our favourite routes stays on the Hawrelak side of the river, and follows the old horse trail up and down a beautiful forested trail, finishing at the newly-renovated Keillor Point lookout which offers panoramic views of the river and surrounding valley.
-The trail is off-leash once you pass the picnic site, but note that once you reach the lookout, your dog has to go back on a leash to enjoy the views.
+One of our favourite routes stays on the Hawrelak side of the river and follows the beautiful forested trail.
+It finishes at the newly renovated Keillor Point lookout, an old horse trail up and down a b that offers panoramic views of the river and surrounding valley.
+The trail is off-leash once you pass the picnic site, but please remember that once you reach the lookout, your dog has to go back on a leash to enjoy the views.

 Mill Creek Ravine

-Mill Creek Ravine is a neighbourhood gem and there’s no mystery why.
+Mill Creek Ravine is a neighbourhood gem, and there’s no mystery why.
 South of the Mill Creek outdoor pool is an off-leash trail that goes under the Whyte Ave bridge and crosses several of Mill Creek’s iconic red footbridges, all while getting a taste of nature right in the heart of the city.
-There are sections when you have to cross a major road where your dog must go back on leash, but for the most part you and your pup will be happy to wander creekside through this scenic ravine.
+There are sections where you must cross a major road, and your dog must return on the leash, but for the most part, you and your pup will be happy to wander creekside through this scenic ravine.

 Terwillegar Park

-Terwillegar Dog Park is Edmonton’s largest off-leash area, and it’s right in the river valley!
-The park itself has many trails you and your pup can explore off-leash, or you can leash up and cross the Terwillegar Footbridge for even more vistas.
-Your pup will love all the different adventures you can have, plus all the other dogs to play with in the snow.
-Bonus — there’s a dog treat food truck stationed at the park on weekends.
+Terwillegar Dog Park is Edmonton’s largest off-leash area in the river valley!
+The park has many trails you and your pup can explore off-leash, or you can leash up and cross the Terwillegar Footbridge for even more vistas.
+Your pup will love all the different adventures you can have and the other dogs to play with in the snow.
+Bonus — a dog treat food truck is stationed at the park on weekends.

 Read more about the West End Trails that originate at Terwillegar Park.